johnnywycliffe/OUC/docs/LED Patterns.md

 3. Twinklefox - Snow?
 4. Police - red and blue alternating with variable timings
 5. MURICA - Blue and white in the front, red and white down sides and rear.
 Flutters?
-6. Color pop - random color appears at random location.
-Spreads out until next pixel covers it up
+6. Valentine's - Pink, white and purple
-7. Splatter - color(s) fades as it gets closer to back of vehicle
+7. Shamrock - Green shifting pattern
-8. Drip - color(s) randomly, suddenly appears and fades
+8. Halloween - Orange, green and purple
 9. Christmas - Red and green lights, white twinkles

 ## Colors